Arterial Blood Gas (ABG)

 in your blood to see how well your lungs are working.
 It also measures the acid-base

 balance in the blood.
-Your kidneys and lungs keep this acid-base balance.
-You need
+Your kidneys and lungs work to keep your acid-base levels in

 Why do I need this test?